ml3hu/Last.fm-ETL/README.md

 `Date_DIM`
 `Time_Of_Day_DIM`
 `Track_DIM`
-`Artist_Group_Bridge`
+`Artist_Group_DIM`
 `Artist_DIM`

 Fact Tables:
 `Listening_Fact`

 The data model uses a star schema described in [The Data Warehouse Toolkit](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/books/data-warehouse-dw-toolkit/) by Ralph Kimball and Margy Ross.
 The `Time_Of_Day_DIM` is kept separate from the `Date_DIM` for flexibility and ease of managenent.
 The `Track_DIM` is a fixed depth hierarchy modeling the relationship between tracks and albums.
-The `Artist_DIM` uses `Artist_Group_Bridge` as a bridge table to keep track of listening activity with multiple artists.
+The `Artist_DIM` is connected to `Artist_Group_DIM` using a bridge table to keep track of listening activity with multiple artists.